• Skip to primary navigation

 Notes

-1. Not everyone takes the time to remove the silver membrane from ribs before cooking.
-Do not skip this step!
-Removing the silver membrane allows the ribs to absorb more flavor, become more tender, and will make the ribs easier to cut and eat.
+1. Remove the Silver Membrane: This step is essential for tender, flavorful ribs.
+Use a knife to lift the edge and peel it away.
+Removing the silver membrane allows the ribs to absorb more flavor, become more tender, and make the ribs easier to cut and eat.

-2. Take the time to do a natural pressure release.
-I find that a quick pressure release causes meat texture to change, becoming tough and chewy.
+4. Natural Pressure Release: Prevents the meat from toughening by allowing the pressure to release gradually.
 According to this article by The Kitchn, you should use a natural release when cooking meat.

 FAQs

 Can I use frozen ribs?
 No. They will not fit in the Instant Pot.
 You can see in the process shots above that both racks of ribs are curled to fit inside the pot, which is not possible with frozen ribs.
-If you have frozen ribs, you will need to take the time to thaw them.
+If you have frozen ribs, you must take the time to thaw them.
 This article from LiveStrong.com has information on thawing frozen ribs quickly.

 Are these beef or pork ribs?
-Anytime you see “baby back ribs” it’s referring to pork.
+Anytime you see “baby back ribs,” it refers to pork.
 This article from Spices Inc. is a great reference for information on different kinds of ribs.

 Can I substitute something else for the apple cider?
-Apple juice, water or broth would work.
-For a little extra flavor, you can also add 2 teaspoons of liquid smoke.
+Apple juice, water, or broth would work.
+For a little extra flavor, you can also add a teaspoon of liquid smoke.

 How long will it take to do a natural pressure release?
 Times can vary.
 It typically takes about 20-30 minutes.